Attach something to or alter the outside of your flat

 • flues (exhaust pipes)

-There are also some additions that count as permitted development, but have different requirements.
-These additions include:
+Some additions count as permitted development but have different requirements.
+These include:

 • a flue forming part of a biomass heating system